 For those who would like to join the London Irish Association Band, particularly those who can already play the pipes and drums, Band Practice is held on Friday evenings at Connaught House.

-To find out more, you can contact the Band President, John Fallis.
+To find out more, you can contact the Band President, John Fallis via this website.

-We welcome new members to carry on the proud tradition of the Regimental Pipes and Drums: remembering when they marched in the Allied victory parade in Tunis during May 1943, and at the Vatican during June and July 1944.
-Two evocative events, amongst so many, at which our Pipes and Drums have performed so memorably over the past 110 years…
+We welcome new members to carry on the proud tradition of the Regimental Pipes and Drums: remembering when they marched in the Allied victory parade in Tunis in May 1943, and at the Vatican during June and July 1944.
+Two evocative events, among so many, at which our Pipes and Drums have performed so memorably over the past 113 years…

 You can read about the Band’s history in “The Pipes and Drums of the London Irish Rifles, 1906 – 2006”, written by George Willis and George P. Willis, and this is available for purchase from the Museum, now for £10.

-Watch Pipe Major Williams play a Westminster Cathedral in November 2018.
+Watch Pipe Major Robert Williams play at Westminster Cathedral in November 2018.

 Beating the Retreat – June 2012.